Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Theoretical grounding

-(Note that the general solution has $A = Q A^\ast$, where $Q$ is an arbitrary orthogonal square matrix.)
-Since $H$ is symmetric but not positive definite, we define its ``first'' eigenvectors as those with corresponding largest eigenvalues with their sign considered, e.g. $\mu_1 = 2 > \mu_2 = -3$.
+Note that a more general solution has $A = A^\ast Q$, where $Q$ is an arbitrary orthogonal square matrix.
+Since $H$ is symmetric but not necessarily positive definite, we define its ``first'' eigenvectors as those with corresponding largest eigenvalues with their sign considered, e.g. $\mu_1 = 2 > \mu_2 = -3$.
 In order to find them through the power method, it is enough to add to $H$ a multiple of the identity large enough that $H$ becomes non-negative definite.

 \begin{proof}

 where the $\{\mu_j\}$ are the eigenvalues of $H$ sorted in decreasing order, and the $\{h_j\}$ are the corresponding orthonormal eigenvectors.
 Then